 It’s pretty easy and only requires a few simple steps and some materials.

-If you want to transfer a single photo, you can skip this step, keeping in mind to mirror the image before printing.
-For those of you who want to play a bit more and create funky canvas collage, follow the instructions below.
+If you want to transfer a single photo, you can skip this step, keeping in mind to mirror the image before printing, especially an image with text.
+For those who want to play a bit more and create funky canvas collage, follow the instructions below.